dominikrys/dominikrys.github.io/content/posts/learning-operating-systems/index.md

   - operating systems
 ---

 I've recently graduated with a Computer Science degree from the University of Birmingham.
 Overall, the course covered most of the fundamentals of computer science.
-However, the course structure changed starting from the year below me, moving the operating systems module from the third to the second year.
-Since I took a year out for a year in industry, this meant that **I completely missed out on the operating systems module**!

-I've always been quite interested in operating systems and felt that knowledge about them is key in computer science.
-Therefore, I decided to self-teach myself about them.
+However, the course structure changed when I was on my year in industry, causing me to completely miss out on operating systems modules!
+Since I've always been quite interested in operating systems, I decided to teach myself about them.

 In this short post, I will cover what online resources I found to be particularly useful in teaching myself about OSes.
 I’ll mention resources ranging from ones that can be gone through in a couple of hours to acquire some surface-level knowledge, to those that will take a bit longer but prepare you to write the next Unix successor.

 ## Where to Start?